 6. Bring a friend

 That first step is so much easier when you bring someone with you.
 Ask a friend to attend a meeting with you.
-Sign your husband up to work the chili supper alongside you.
+Sign up as a couple or family to serve together.

 7. Teach a class